amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   /
 12*
 ```
-We just remove the reference from node's parent (15) to be null.
+We remove the reference from the node's parent (15) to be null.

 **Deleting a node with one child.**